-The General Data Protection Regulation (GDPR) is an European Union regulation scheduled to go into effect on 25 May 2018.
+The General Data Protection Regulation (GDPR) is a series of privacy and security laws which came into effect on May 25th 2018.

 After four years of preparation and deliberation it was passed into law by the European Union (EU), and sets out the obligations and responsibilities for any organization, anywhere in the world, which collects data on citizens of the member states of the EU.
 It replaces the previous Data Protection Directive (95/46/EC) of 1995.

 The legislation received significant attention because violations of these data protection laws can potentially result in punitive fines for large corporate bodies.
 The new GDPR is a regulation where it’s predecessor was merely a directive.
 With potential fines of 2% of revenue, violations could run to tens of millions.